Docs/Guides/Survival Analysis

 N=dPeventN = \frac{d}{P_{\text{event}}}

-The overall event probability depends on the survival function in each arm and the follow-up duration.
-For exponential survival:
+The overall event probability depends on the survival function in each arm.
+Where Pi=1Si(t)P_i = 1 - S_i(t) is the probability of event by time t in group i:

 Pevent=p1P1+p2P2P_{\text{event}} = p_1 \cdot P_1 + p_2 \cdot P_2